ErpNetDocs/webclient/introduction/social/meet.md

 2. The meeting lobby page opens.
 3. Click **Join meeting** to enter the ongoing meeting.

-*For specifics about Participants, see Configuration section
+*For specifics about Participants, see Configuration.

 ### Record a meeting